hchasens/SecLab/README.md

 **Overview**
 ------------

-This Docker container is designed to be a meta-project, combining the best of various Jupyter kernels to provide a comprehensive environment for various types of research, though primaraly aimed at cyber security research.
+This Docker container is designed to be a meta-project, combining the best of various Jupyter kernels, along with locally isntalled tools, to provide a comprehensive environment for various types of research, though primaraly aimed at cyber security research.

 **Features**
 ------------